 Employee Defense in Trade Secret Cases

 Nondisclosure agreements and covenants not to compete are not always clear.
 Employees may have agreed not to disclose trade secrets but be unaware that the process or procedure they are using is proprietary.
-In his many years as a practicing attorney, David H. Schwartz has dealt extensively with employer-employee noncompete agreements and situations where employees are accused of disclosing or stealing trade secrets.
+In his many years as a practicing attorney, David H. Schwartz has dealt extensively with employer-employee noncompete agreements and situations where employees are accused of disclosing or stealing trade secrets for businesses throught Alameda County and San Mateo County.
 Frequently, disagreements can be handled outside of court through negotiation.
 Since litigation may serve to exacerbate exposure of the secret, many parties are amenable to settlement.

 Attorney Schwartz is skillful in resolving trade secrets disputes successfully through mediation, arbitration, or trial.
 He is a creative problem solver who will work to minimize further revelation and harm to the business.
 He focuses on premium quality client service and always focuses on obtaining expeditious and positive resolutions.